 Once the cave has been explored, you need to reach a path which ascends following the base of the cliff.
 You can reach this from the cave mouth either by clambering across an eroding gully, or more easily by returning to the stepping stones and climbing up to it via a number of zig zags on the (true) left bank.

 The continuing path is at first steep and a little loose at times, although perfectly safe, and is a better ascent than descent route.
 After climbing steeply, it levels out, and becomes more pleasant.
 After 45 minutes, there is an easy scramble of three or four metres up the cliff to gain access to a new traverse level which isn't immediately obvious.
 A few minutes later the route joins the path from the Trou du Glaz and the col des Ayes just at the point where some cables ascend the cliff.
 The entrance to the Trou du Glaz can be seen 100 metres further on.

 Climb the cables easily, and follow the path up a few chimneys and across ledges, rising up the cliffs through a line of weakness.
 This part of the route is fun, but easy, and you gain height rapidly.

 After another ten minutes, we meet a junction.
 Straight on leads to the bottom of the Dent de Crolles prairie - we, however, take the path to the right which is the start of the Sangle de la Barrère.
 The rock strata rise steadily up to the summit from here, and the path follows a ledge system traversing high up the southern cliffs.
 It isn't exposed, but the situations are superb.
 In spring, the fine bear's ear primroses are commonly found, clinging to crevices in the cliffs.
 The path finishes a few metres below the top of the Pas de l'Œille path.
-Finishing up this and turning right leads to the summit, (2026 m) about an hour after starting up the cables.
+Finishing up this and turning right leads to the summit, (2062 m) about an hour after starting up the cables.